Period of 12 months – stretching over two calendar years – during which teaching takes place, i.e. lessons, exercises and laboratory activities.

-Permanent researchers contribute to the development of university scientific research and perform integrative teaching tasks.
-There are a fixed number of permanent researchers.
+Assistant professors contribute to the development of university scientific research and perform integrative teaching tasks.
+There is a fixed number of assistant professors.

-An unconfirmed permanent researcher is in the three years preceding an appointment as a permanent researcher.
-In the previous university reform, before finally taking up the role of permanent researcher, there was a three-year period followed by a scientific and didactic evaluation.
+An assistant professor (not confirmed) is in the three years preceding an appointment as an assistant professor.
+In the previous university reform, before finally taking up the role of assistant professor, there was a three-year period followed by a scientific and didactic evaluation.
 This no longer applies under current legislation.

-The position of fixed term researcher (rtd) of type A or B was introduced by “Law 240 of 30 December 2010”, in particular article 24, which sets out the selection and career criteria.
-The position of “fixed-term researcher type A” is a three-year contract renewable for a maximum of two years; “fixed-term researcher type B” is a non-renewable three-year contract, at the end of which a judgment is expressed on the work of the researcher: if the outcome is positive and the researcher has obtained national scientific qualification, they will pass to the role of associate professor.
+The roles of research fellow and assistant professor (tenure track) were introduced by “Law 240 of 30 December 2010”, in particular article 24, which sets out the selection and career criteria.
+The position of “research fellow” is a three-year contract renewable for a maximum of two years; “assistant professor (tenure track)” is a non-renewable three-year contract, at the end of which a judgment is expressed on the work of the researcher: if the outcome is positive and the researcher has obtained national scientific qualification, they will pass to the role of associate professor.

-Fixed-term researchers carry out research and supplementary teaching activities.
+Fixed-term assistant professors carry out research and supplementary teaching activities.
 The contracts have a maximum duration of three years and can be renewed for a total duration of six years.
-There are a fixed number of permanent researchers.
+There is a fixed number of assistant professors.

 A disciplinary distinction used in Italy to organize higher education.
 The current sectors are established by Ministerial Decree 855 of 30 October 2015 and are effective from 20 November 2015, date of publication in the Official Gazette.
 There are 367 scientific-disciplinary sectors, corresponding to 188 sectors of public tenders (SC), 88 macro-sectors and 14 areas.
 Each professor in an Italian university belongs to a single sector.